CrazyEasy/one-page/README.md

 # ONE-PAGE
 Building a website?
-Annoyed of changing the menu bar on every single page separately?
-Just because of one tiny typo?
-One-Page will help you out: Just focus on the content!
+Annoyed about changing the menu bar on every single page separately?
+Just because of one tiny typo? **One-Page** will help you out and you simply have to focus on the content!

 ![](/img/tutorial1.png)